10kh-at-rb/poodr/notes/chapter_2.md

 ### How to Know When to Make Design Decisions
 Though `Gear` clearly does more than one thing, it might still be a good choice to leave it as is.
 We may never need to change it again and even if we do end up having to make a change we have no idea what that change will be.
 Right now we have a very small application that we completely understand.
 It is _Transparent_ and _Reasonable_.
 You know exactly what it does and any change would be trivial because the program is so small.
 It perfectly fine to leave the `Gear` class as is.

 However, there are also good reasons to refactor the `Gear` class.
 It is not _Usable_ nor _Exemplary_.
 We cannot reuse the `Gear` class somewhere else without worrying about rim size and tire size.
 It also is not a good example of how we want the rest of our code to be organized.
 The way you organize code now will set the standard for how the rest of the code in your application is organized.
 We say we want `Gear` to _Calculate the effect a gear has on a bicycle_ but it knows about tire size and rim size.
-What does that have to do about the effect a gear has on a bicycle.

 ## How to Write Code that Embraces Change
 This section will present two techniques that help to write code that is easy to change later.
 It will then go into detail on each technique implementing them on the bicycle app we are writing.